Working, Teaching, & Research

 Frequently Asked Questions - Teaching, Working and Research

-I am a faculty member teaching a face-to-face course this fall.
+I am a faculty member teaching a face-to-face course.
 Can I require my students to wear masks in class or during office hour meetings?
 Do I have to wear a mask while teaching?

 No. On May 18, 2021, Governor Abbott issued Executive Order GA-36, which prohibits government entities from mandating face coverings.
 UTSA will continue to comply with the governor’s executive order.
 At the same time, UTSA strongly recommends that all Roadrunners wear masks in all public and common spaces on UTSA's campuses.
 You may not in any way single out students based on your perceptions about their health or vaccination status.
 You may encourage your students to wear masks and model that behavior by wearing one yourself.Permalink